 Still unsure if becoming a composer is the right career path?
-Take the free CareerExplorer career test to find out if this career is in your top matches.
+Take the free CareerExplorer career test to find out if this career is right for you.
 Perhaps you are well-suited to become a composer or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 How to become a Composer

 However, a degree is no guarantee of a career in composing.
 The real components of a successful composer are a mixture of raw talent, individual style, and unwavering dedication.
 Determination and the ability to network effectively is essential to success.